acorn-io/acorn-oss-workshop/steps/development_mode.md

 }
 ```

-Note: Acorn provides many useful functions such as the *std.ifelse*, an helper to perform an if...else...end statement on a single line
+Note: Acorn provides many useful functions such as the *std.ifelse*, an helper to perform an if...else...end statement on a single line.
+All the function available are listed in the [function library documentation](https://docs.acorn.io/reference/functions)

 You can now update the application running it in development mode: